pivotal-cf/docs-pks/nsxt-ingress-srvc-lb.hbs.md

 NSX supports autoscaling, which spins up a new Kubernetes `type: LoadBalancer` service if the previous one has reached its scale limit.
-The NSX load balancer that is automatically provisioned by Tanzu Kubernetes Grid Integrated Edition provides two Layer 7 virtual servers for Kubernetes ingress resources, one for HTTP and the other for HTTPS.
+The NSX load balancer that is automatically provisioned by {{  vars.product }} provides two Layer 7 virtual servers for Kubernetes ingress resources, one for HTTP and the other for HTTPS.

 For more information, see [Supported Load Balancer Features](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/4-2/administration-guide/load-balancer/key-load-balancer-concepts/supported-load-balancer-features.html)